There's a difference between being an expert and being seen as an expert.

 I know it's weird to say "free" and assets in the same sentence, but stay with me.

 You do this by creating recurring content within systems that people can easily access.
 It's not the same as just posting on Instagram.
-Yes, that is free, but it is also generic.
-The difference is that your IG post doesn't really have any future value.
+Yes, that is free, but it is also limited.
+Your IG post doesn't really have any future value.
 It does its job, and that's it.

 You need to be generous and think long-term to see the point of this, but instead of explaining further, I'll share some examples to inspire you: